elenderg/PAL-1000/instruções de compilação.md

 `Check for invalid optional info on the type.`
 `Set the type's cooking flag.`
 `Resolve the type's base type (optional info).`
-`If the type can be reduced to "pointer", resolve the type (optional info - pointer).` `If the type can be reduced to "record", resolve the type (optional info - record).` `If the type can be reduced to "number", resolve the type (optional info - scale).` `Clear the type's cooking flag.`
+`If the type can be reduced to "_pointer", resolve the type (optional info - pointer).` `If the type can be reduced to "_record", resolve the type (optional info - record).` `If the type can be reduced to "_number", resolve the type (optional info - scale).` `Clear the type's cooking flag.`
 `Set the type's optional info resolved flag.`